AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-#### Q4 Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?

-Let me start by drawing a histogram of the total number of steps taken each day after imputing the missing values.
+Now, I'll plot a histogram of the total number of steps taken each day after imputing the missing values.

 ```r